Editorial Team

 Dr. Hazem Abosheaishaa, MD, MSc

-Dr. Hazem Abosheaishaa, Editor-in-Chief of ASIDE Gastroenterology, is a gastroenterologist and hepatologist with a clinical master’s degree in GI and Hepatology from Egypt, where he practiced prior to his current role as Internal Medicine Chief Resident at Icahn School of Medicine at Mount Sinai, NYC Health + Hospitals Queens.
+Dr. Hazem Abosheaishaa, Editor-in-Chief of ASIDE Gastroenterology, is a gastroenterologist and hepatologist with a clinical master’s degree in GI and Hepatology from Egypt, where he practiced prior to his current role as a gastroenterology and hepatology fellow at The Brooklyn Hospital Center.
+He previously served as Chief Resident during his Internal Medicine residency at Queens Hospital Center / Icahn School of Medicine at Mount Sinai, where he was recognized for his leadership, teaching, and mentorship, and was elected to the Alpha Omega Alpha (AOA) Honor Medical Society.

-With more than 100 publications and presentations at major conferences like DDW, ACG, and AASLD, and being selected as one of the 2024 Emerging Liver Scholars, Dr. Abosheaishaa brings clinical expertise and a commitment to advancing innovative, high-quality research.
+With more than 100 publications and presentations at major conferences such as DDW, ACG, and AASLD, and being selected as one of the 2024 Emerging Liver Scholars, Dr. Abosheaishaa brings both clinical expertise and a commitment to advancing innovative, high-quality research.

 His vision for ASIDE Gastroenterology is to foster a platform that supports impactful, accessible research and drives progress in gastroenterology and hepatology.